DavidHickman/tnris.org/content/markdown/2015-gis-forum/agenda.md

 <small>10:30 a.m. – 11:00 a.m.</small><br>
 Assessing The Utility Of Pixel-based And Object-based Classification Methods For Surveying Wetland Vegetation With An Unmanned Aerial System
 </h4>
-<em>Nicholas Villarreal, Graduate Intern/SMWI Project, Texas State University at San Marcos | Jennifer Jensen, Texas State University at San Marcos and Kristina Tolman, The Meadows Center for Water and the Environment</em>
+<em>Nicholas Villarreal, Graduate Intern/SMWI Project - Texas State University at San Marcos | Jennifer Jensen - Texas State University at San Marcos | Kristina Tolman - The Meadows Center for Water and the Environment</em>
 </div>
 </div>
 <div id="one-A-1030-b" class="agenda-track-item media">